Physical Activity and Cancer

 What additional research is under way on the relationship between physical activity and cancer?

-Many questions remain to be answered in several broad areas of research on physical activity and cancer:
+Many additional questions have yet to be answered in several broad areas of research on physical activity and cancer:

-- If the association is causal, what is the optimal time in life, intensity, duration, and/or frequency of physical activity needed to reduce the risk of cancer, both overall and for specific sites?
+- What is the optimal time in life, intensity, duration, and/or frequency of physical activity needed to reduce the risk of cancer, both overall and for specific sites?

-- Does the association between physical activity and cancer differ in populations that have higher proportions of inactive and/or obese individuals compared with the general population?
+- Does the association between physical activity and cancer differ by age or race/ethnicity?